 Julie Hambleton

-March 9, 2023 · 4 min read
+June 3, 2024 · 4 min read

 Did you know that eating heavy meals can trigger heart attacks?

 Eating heavy meals can trigger heart attacks.
-In an older but relevant study published by the American Heart Association found that people who eat a large meal after their main meal have a higher risk of having a heart attack than those who do not eat a large second meal.
+An older but relevant study published by the American Heart Association found that people who eat a large meal after their main meal have a higher risk of having a heart attack than those who do not eat a large second meal.
 The researchers concluded that eating too much, especially right after your first meal, can lead to an increase in blood pressure and cholesterol levels which can cause serious health issues like heart attacks or strokes.

 A recent study claims that eating heavy meals leads to heart attacks.

-A published study in 2000 claims that eating heavy meals leads to heart attacks.
+A published study claims that eating heavy meals leads to heart attacks.
 While the study is nearly 23 years old, it acts as a solid reminder that diet doesn’t just affect us chronically but acutely as well.
 The research was published in the Journal of the American Heart Association.
 The study found that eating a heavy meal can trigger a heart attack, even if you don’t have high cholesterol or diabetes.
 The researchers interviewed 1,986 male and female patients about the meals they had eaten just before their heart attacks.
 Of these, 158 had consumed a self-described “heavy” meal within 26 hours beforehand.
 Twenty-five had eaten a big meal during the two-hour “hazard period” preceding the attacks.
 (1)

 “Fatty meals are particularly taxing on the heart.
 In addition to contributing to higher cholesterol levels, unusually heavy meals may increase your risk of heart attack, possibly due to changes in blood flow and increases in heart rate and blood pressure after eating,” said Doctor Allison Zielinski of Northwestern Medical Group.
 “If you have heart disease, limit foods that are high in fat and carbohydrates, particularly at a big meal, a celebration with lots of food, or when dining out at your favorite restaurant.”
 (2)